frankperler/foodprint/README.md

 5. For a better experience, you might want to populate your DB with mock data.
 To do so follow these steps:
       * In the server folder, find the "mock_data" folder
       * Open your psql CLI, paste and run the entire content of _Logins_.sql, _Users_.sql, _Products_.sql.
-      * in server/index.js uncomment line 9 ("const populate = ...") and restart the server.
+      * In server/index.js uncomment line 9 ("const populate = ...") and restart the server.
 Comment it back out.
-      * do the same for line 10.
+      * Do the same for line 10.

 5. In the client folder, run ````npm start```` to start the development server.